 So with 150 million active users, Instagram reports 1.2 billion daily likes.

-And 18% of cellphone users in the 30 – 49 demographic report using it.
+And 18% of smartphone users in the 30 – 49 demographic report using it.
 However, the majority of users are teens and young adults.

 Furthermore, the site ties with Facebook as being the second-most popular site for teens.
 Yet Twitter is the first for that age demographic.